0xvaishnavi/Python-codes/README.md

 Code2- Python program to print factors of a given number.

 Code3- Python program to check whether a given number is even or odd.

-Code11- Python program to take positive integer N and then produce N lines of outtput.
-(Left indented Pyramid)

-Code12- Python program to take positive integer N and then produce N lines of outtput.
-(INVERTED- Left indented Pyramid)

 Code13- Python program to print first N prime numbers.